NOTE: Analysis is mixed in with the relation of

 front desk they say that he was never there, and yet he was observed on

 The Missing Pieces provides a little more dialogue for Jeffries.
 Jeffries leads by saying that "Judy is positive about this".
 Whatever it was that he found, it was in Seattle, at Judy's, and then "there they were".
 In the screenplay, after a woodman says, "Thus time moves on", Jeffries says, "I followed...the ring...the ring."
 Some suggest that what Jeffries had found in Seattle was the ring that had transported him to the room above the convenience store.

 Other materials add the information that Jeffries, before his disappearance in 1987 was at the Palm Deluxe hotel in Buenos Aires, where upon his arrival he had asked the desk clerk about "Miss Judy" and was given a letter that the "senorita, a young lady" had left him.

 In The Missing Pieces he is shown at Cole's desk, realizing with great shock it is February 1989 and how much time has elapsed.
+Two years.
 The lights and mechanical devices have begun flipping out.
 Cole, on the phone, yells, "May day", then referring to the absence of assistance asks if he is alone in there, at which point Jeffries disappears.
 We then see him reappearing in the hotel in Buenas Aires, a flash burn on the wall beside him, and a bellhop and maid in a panic, the bellhop asking him where he had gone.

 So it seems that Jeffries disappeared at the hotel, in